ywang-wnlo/ywang-wnlo.github.io/posts/646202b9/index.md

  * pages in PageWriteback to aggregate IO until write_cache_pages() returns,
  * we do not loop back to the start of the file.
 Doing so causes a page
  * lock/page writeback access order inversion - we should only ever lock
- * multiple pages in ascending page->index order, and looping back to the start
+ * multiple pages in ascending page-&gt;index order, and looping back to the start
  * of the file violates that rule and causes deadlocks.
  *
  * Return: %0 on success, negative error code otherwise